Gin Lee: 2017–2018: Live in the Moment and collaborations

-Gin Lee was nominated for fan voted accolade Outstanding Regional Artiste (Malaysia) for the 17th Global Chinese Music Awards (GCMA 2017).
+Lee was nominated for fan voted accolade Outstanding Regional Artiste (Malaysia) for the 17th Global Chinese Music Awards (GCMA 2017).
 Online voting took place from 4 to 18 October.
-On 18 November, a celebration event was held for Gin Lee.
+On 18 November, a celebration event was held for Lee.
 Her album beGin was certified platinum and Live in the Moment was certified gold by HKRIA.
 It was also announced that Gin Lee will holding her first major concert at the Hong Kong Coliseum in June 2018.

 A new single titled "Fortitude" (很堅強) was released to radio stations 12 January 2018.

-On 14 March 2018 Gin Lee announced on her Facebook page that her first compilation album, titled Prologue, will be released on 20 March, containing 15 tracks from her time at BMA.
+On 14 March 2018, Lee announced on her Facebook page that her first compilation album, titled Prologue, will be released on 20 March, containing 15 tracks from her time at BMA.
 On 20 March, a press conference was held for her upcoming concert Gin Lee First of All Live set for 23 June.
 Tickets went on sale the next day.
-On 6 June, Gin Lee announced on Facebook the release of a digital EP Believe (信) in China, Taiwan, Singapore and Malaysia, containing three Mandarin tracks.
+On 6 June, Lee announced on Facebook the release of a digital EP Believe (信) in China, Taiwan, Singapore and Malaysia, containing three Mandarin tracks.
 She released her fourth EP Bold and Beautiful on 9 June 2018.